 7.4.
 Pushing or pulling or any other physical assistance among riders is prohibited in all categories except the Him&Her categories where pushing or pulling is encouraged.
 Devices of any sort to pull or push are not allowed.

 7.5.
 Team cars or personal support cars are not allowed.

 7.6.
 If a rider is laying on the ground and is visibly in difficulty, any following rider has to stop and help unless there are already at least three people helping.
-The rider may continue if a) the victim is fine or b) medical personal has arrived.
+You may continue if a) the victim is fine or b) medical personnel has arrived.
 Help others, you may need help one day.